HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/get_the_code/prepare_load_images.md

 ```

 You can now pull images from the Harbor container registry.
+-->

 ### From HCL Digital Experience 9.5 package

-The HCL Digital Experience 9.5 Container Update packages are provided in a compressed .zip file, that can easily be unzipped using a utility of your choice.
-Refer to the latest [Container file listing](../../../image_list.md) topic for a list of the files contained in the .zip archive.
+The HCL Digital Experience Compose 9.5 Container packages are provided in a compressed .zip file, that can easily be unzipped using a utility of your choice.
+Refer to the latest [Container file listing](../../../../install/kubernetes_deployment/image_list.md) topic for a list of the files contained in the .zip archive.

 Unzip the archive.